 Domestic violence and abuse can happen to anyone and it takes many different forms.
 If you are a victim you should not feel afraid or ashamed to ask for help.
 If you know someone who you think may be experiencing problems or is in an abusive or violent relationship, it could be someone in your family, friendship circle, a neighbour or a faith community member, you can help them get the support and advice they need.

-In this Network Meeting you will have the opportunity to learn, from a Domestic Abuse Professional Counsellor, about :-
+In this Network Meeting attendees learnt, from a Domestic Abuse Professional Counsellor, about :-

 - the different forms of domestic abuse

 - the warning signs that someone may be experiencing domestic abuse

 - how you can support a victim of domestic abuse

 - what services are available and how they can be accessed

 - how Reach Out operates and how victims can find places of safety

 - the link between Reach Out and Refuges

 RFF Trustees also offered a faith perspective on this topic.